Privacy Pass (privacypass) Internet Drafts

 Working Group: Privacy Pass (privacypass)

-This document specifies a new parameter for the "PrivateToken" HTTP authentication scheme.
-This purpose of this parameter is to carry extensions for Privacy Pass protocols that support public metadata.
+This document specifies new parameters for the "PrivateToken" HTTP authentication scheme.
+This purpose of these parameters is to negotiate and carry extensions for Privacy Pass protocols that support public metadata.

 Privacy Pass Issuance Protocols with Public Metadata